With Mortgage Rates in Washington Still Low, Does It Make Sense to Pay Points?

 Get a Mortgage Estimate

 Need a mortgage loan in Washington?
 At Sammamish Mortgage, we can show you if and how you might benefit from paying points, based on your specific financing needs.
-We have been offering a variety of mortgage programs to borrowers in Washington, Oregon, Colorado, and Idaho since 1992, and we’d love to help you.
+We have been offering a variety of mortgage programs to borrowers in Washington, Oregon, California, Colorado, and Idaho since 1992, and we’d love to help you.
 Please contact our knowledgeable staff for help.

 Other Blogs You May Like